arielbk/kalender-heroku/README.md

 All of these extensions should be optional for the user, i.e. they can choose not to apply them to some or all of their notes.

-And, most importantly, I will be making this more responsive for smaller screens.
+And, most importantly, I would like to make this more responsive for smaller screens.

-## Demonstration

-Deployed on Heroku at: https://kalender-deploy.herokuapp.com/